SuperBrawl VIII: Reception

 In 2012, Jack Bramma of 411Mania gave the event a rating of 7.0 [Good], stating, "Really solid PPV until the prime time players show up in the last hour to bathe in the tears of small children with two swerves, several run-ins, and no clean finishes in the final three marquee matches.
-Watch the first 2/3 for workrate and the final 1/3 for personality."
+Watch the first 2/3 for work and the final 1/3 for personality."